 - Vol. 98 (2017), pp. 472 f.↩

-- Available i. a. in R.’s AUTHOR’S COPY with corrections specific to the copy in SOLANDER BOX with original copper printing plate of the Lion as the opening sheet as LION COPY.↩
+- Available i. a. in R.’s AUTHOR’S COPY with corrections specific to the copy as well as in SOLANDER BOX with original copper printing plate of the otter as OTTER COPY.↩

 - Available in solander box as LE GRAND EXEMPLAIRE with the original copper printing plate of the title sheet.↩

 - Nagler, Monogrammisten, II (1860), 1740: “One of the greatest artists of his time.”
 And Alojzy Oborny in the noble Polish-German exhibition catalog to the 1997/98 18-month Polish Ridinger touring exhibition: “… one of the most excellent German XVIII century graphic artists … This artist was fairly underestimated in the past, but his rank in art history rises higher and higher in time.”↩

 - On the hereditary Grant of Arms bestowed 1746 as honorific commendation see issue 33 of the series of papers.↩